-Barbados is known as the land of the Flying Fish; there are thirteen species in existence, but Barbados is home to one in particular – Hirundichthys Affinis.
+Barbados is known as the land of the Flying Fish; thirteen species exist, but Barbados is home to one in particular – Hirundichthys Affinis.

 We’ll let you in on a secret – flying fish don’t really fly, but they do leap from the sea (usually in a bid to find food or to evade swordfish and tuna that tend to enjoy munching on flying fish for their lunch and dinner!)

-If you are visiting between December and July, you will be able to witness this remarkable creature for yourself, and taste it!
-Flying fish is a Bajan delicacy – best served pickled, baked or fried – and boning and descaling the fish is considered to be an art in itself.
-The best place to try flying fish at the Oistin’s fish market.
+If you are visiting between December and July, you will be able to witness this remarkable creature for yourself and taste it!
+Flying fish is a Bajan delicacy – best served pickled, baked, or fried – and boning and descaling the fish is considered to be an art in itself.
+The best place to try flying fish is at the Oistin’s fish market.

 11. Take A Stroll Along the Boardwalk

 A simple stroll along the seafront can relax, invigorate and lift your spirits, and what better place to take in the sea air than in Barbados?
 The Barbados Boardwalk is located on the South coast of the island and is used by tourists and locals alike.

 Take a leisurely walk – or an invigorating jog if you’re feeling energetic – then perch yourself on a seat and enjoy the views out across the ocean.

 12. Learn About the Island’s Heritage at The Parliament Buildings.